Accounting for Measurement Bias: A New Framework for Reliable Country Ranking in Large-Scale Educational Assessments: Simulation Study

 For (i) $p = 10$ and $J = 15$, we consider two generation settings for the DIF parameters $ (\gamma_{jk}^*)_{J \times p}$.
 These two settings are denoted as $S1$ and $S2$ and shown in Table~\ref{tab: J15 dif}.
 In these settings, the values of the nonzero entries are randomly generated from Unif$[1,3]$.
-The locations of the nonzero entries are set to have a blockwise pattern in $S1$, while they are randomly dispersed in $S_2$.
-Similarly, for (ii) with $p = 20$ and $J = 30$, we consider two analogous settings: $S3$, with a similar blockwise pattern for nonzero entries as in $S_1$, and $S4$, with randomly dispersed nonzero entries.
-The specific values of the DIF parameters for $S3$ and $S4$ are given in Tables~A5 and A6 in Supplementary Materials.
-For all the settings, Condition~\ref{cond:ML1} is satisfied, and thus, the true model can be identified.
+The locations of the nonzero entries are set to have a blockwise pattern in $S1$, while they are randomly dispersed in $S2$.
+Similarly, for (ii) with $p = 20$ and $J = 30$, we consider two analogous settings: $S3$, with a similar blockwise pattern for nonzero entries as in $S1$, and $S4$, with randomly dispersed nonzero entries.
+The specific values of the DIF parameters for $S3$ and $S4$ are given in Tables~\ref{tab: J30 dif setting 3} and \ref{tab: J30 dif setting 4} in Section~\ref{sec-sim}.
+For all the settings, Assumption~\ref{cond:ML1} is satisfied, and thus, the true model can be identified.

 Finally, for all the settings, the latent traits $\theta_i$ are generated from country-specific Gaussian distributions with mean parameters in the range of $[-0.3, 0.3]$ and the variance parameters are in the range of $[0.4, 1.2]$.
-The specific values of these parameters are presented in Tables~A3-A4 in Supplementary Materials.
+The specific values of these parameters are presented in Tables~\ref{tab:mean setting}-\ref{tab:var setting}.
 For each setting, 100 independent Monte Carlo simulations are conducted.